Quantum Scrambling and State Dependence of the Butterfly Velocity: Temperature dependence of the butterfly velocity

 The numerical results in Fig.\,\ref{fig:vba} exhibit the behavior advertised in the introduction, and which we will understand in detail below.
 The transverse field Ising model ($h_Z = 0$) is dual to free fermions via a Jordan-Wigner transformation.
 The longitudinal field $h_Z$ introduces interactions.
 We expect interactions to induce scrambling dynamics and hence a nontrivial temperature dependence of the butterfly velocity, and this is what the figure shows.

 The temperature-independent butterfly velocity of the transverse field model deserves some elaboration.
 There are two points to make.
 Firstly, the transverse field model is special in its duality to a {\it non-interacting} integrable system, where $v_S = 0$ for the commutator of fermion creation and annihilation operators, for example.
-For interacting integrable systems, it is possible that $v_S > 0$ by our definition and the butterfly velocity is state-dependent \cite{Gopalakrishnan:2018wyg}.
+For interacting integrable systems, typically $v_S > 0$ and the butterfly velocity is state-dependent \cite{Gopalakrishnan:2018wyg}.
 Indeed, we have verified numerically that the butterfly velocity is temperature-dependent in such models.
+Interacting integrable systems are scrambling, even while they are not chaotic.

 Secondly, in the transverse field model, Pauli $Z$'s in the spin frame are dual to nonlocal fermion chains by the Jordan-Wigner transformation.
 Due to this nonlocality, our inequality doesn't apply in the fermion frame.
-In fact, even local operators describing small numbers of quasiparticles in a free theory can have $v_S > 0$ because entangled pairs of quasiparticles moving in opposite directions technically lead to a linearly growing radius of support for the operator.
-The reason the corresponding butterfly velocity is temperature-independent in free theories, despite the existence of such entangled pairs, is as follows.
-In a free theory the propagation of quasiparticles is independent of the state they are propagating in, due to the absence of interactions between quasiparticles.
-While the quasiparticles may have a nontrivial dispersion and hence temperature-dependent average velocity, any local operator includes modes of all wavevector and, in particular, maximal velocity modes.
+In fact, even local operators describing small numbers of quasiparticles in a non-interacting theory can have $v_S > 0$ by our definition because entangled pairs of quasiparticles moving in opposite directions technically lead to a linearly growing radius of support for the operator.
+We believe that it may be possible to overcome this technical complication in the future with an improved definition of the scrambling velocity, such that $v_S = 0$ for spatially separated but entangled non-scrambling operators.
+Indeed, we shall now argue that the butterfly velocity is temperature independent for all local operators in a non-interacting system.

+In a non-interacting theory the propagation of quasiparticles is independent of the state they are propagating in, due to the absence of interactions between them.
+While the quasiparticles may have a nontrivial dispersion and hence temperature-dependent average velocity, any local operator includes modes of all wavevectors and, in particular, maximal velocity modes.
 Thus we expect $v_B$ is independent of the state.
 Therefore, the temperature-independence of the butterfly velocity observed in our numerics is indeed symptomatic of the non-interacting integrability of the system.